 Nery Gabriel Lemus (Art MFA 09) has received a City of Los Angeles (C.O.L.A.)
 Individual Artist Fellowship for 2013.
 His C.O.L.A. project is a four-channel video installation with text, inspired by an interview with the writer James Baldwin.
-Opening reception at the Los Angeles Municipal Art Gallery is May 19, from 2-5 pm.
-The exhibtion runs through July 7.
+The exhibition at the Municipal Art Gallery at Barnsdall Park runs through July 7.

-A new public artwork by artist Elana Mann (Art MFA 07) was presented by the Pasadena-based nonprofit organization Side Street Projects (cofounded by faculty member Karen Atkinson, Art MFA 84) from March 8 to April 29.
+A new public artwork by artist Elana Mann (Art MFA 07) was presented this spring by the Pasadena-based nonprofit organization Side Street Projects (cofounded by faculty member Karen Atkinson, Art MFA 84).
 Titled Listening as (a) movement, the work involved interactive sculpture and community based performance art events and took place at Side Street Projects’ mobile headquarters in Pasadena, where Mann built three outdoor sculptures stemming from the designs of pre-radar sonic technologies.
 In addition to the show at SSP, Mann was also featured in a recent group exhibition entitled Teach-in at Cypress College in Cypress, California, and a group exhibition at Smack Mellon in New York.
 Mann is currently an artist-in-residence at St. Catherine University in St. Paul, Minn.

 Visual artist David McDonald (Art MFA 92) was awarded a prestigious Guggenheim Fellowship on April 11 by the John Simon Guggenheim Memorial Foundation.
 McDonald is one of only 175 artists, scholars and scientists to receive the award this year.
 Fellow CalArtian luciana achugar (Dance BFA 95) and art faculty member Charles Gaines were also honored this year with a Guggenheim Fellowship.